mmiranda222/.statsuite/content/using-de/searching-data/facets.md

 In case an explicit "ORDER" annotation is not provided for an item, then this item is ordered as "0" value, and thus displayed first in the facet, before the ordered items.

-**Example of an item of a codleisty with a localised "ORDER" value:**
+**Example of an item of a codelist with a localised "ORDER" value:**

 ```xml
   <structure:Code id="Y5-14">